SAP/code-pal-for-abap/docs/checks/method-return-bool.md

 ## Method Name Misleading for Boolean Return Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check aims for a meaningful name for methods returning boolean valued types.
+This check searches for methods that return a boolean value whose name does not indicate that they return a boolean.
+In particular in the case of predicative method calls it is important that such methods are named in a way that expresses the boolean nature of their return value clearly.

 ### How does the check work?

-The check searches for methods with a boolean returning value and then verifies if the name starts with one of the following words:
+The check searches for method declarations whose returning parameter has the type `ABAP_BOOL` and reports a finding if the method does not either start with any of the following strings:

 * `is_`
 * `has_`